Gigi3d/bitmask-username-update/LOCAL_SETUP_GUIDE.md

    - Verify data appears in InstantDB dashboard

 2. **Test the User Flow:**
-   - Use a Telegram account from your CSV
+   - Use a username from your CSV
-   - Complete the 3-step update process
+   - Complete the 2-step update process
    - Verify the update appears in analytics

 3. **Monitor Analytics:**